gregorychen3/scala-for-the-impatient/ch3_solutions.md

 5. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
 6. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
 7. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.
+8. Refer to `src/main/scala/Ch3Helpers` for solutions and `src/test/scala/Ch3Tests` for tests.